bendalab/thunderfish/docs/thunderfish.md

   -b                    indicate bad EODs in spectrum -j [JOBS]             number of jobs run in parallel.
 Without argument use all CPU cores.
-  -s                    save analysis results to files -f {dat,ascii,csv,rtai,md,tex,html,py}
+  -s                    save analysis results to files -z                    save analysis results in a single zip file -f {dat,ascii,csv,rtai,md,tex,html,py}
                         file format used for saving analysis results, defaults to the format specified in the configuration file or "csv"